Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 "How?"

 "He who won’t fuck, won’t fight.
 Fyu said that in his happier times.
-An’ I’m gonna add to it: He who won’t do somethin’ daring ‘fer the *chance* ‘ta fuck…"
+An’ I’m gonna add to it: He who won’t do somethin’ daring ‘fer the *chance* ‘ta fuck..."

-Sartori smirked and quipped, "How very reputational of you…"
+Sartori smirked and quipped, "How very reputational of you..."

 Daar chittered deep in his chest and flexed quickly for the President; he *loved* teasin’ Sartori, because there weren’t many who could banter so good!
 "Well I gotta live up to the legend, y’know?
 Imagine if the Females I court felt they weren’t gettin’ the full experience!"